Ferrymead 125: Steam Trek '88

 "Steam Trek '88" was an operation to move preserved equipment down for the Ferrymead 125 celebrations.
-The Trek involved a round trip of 18 days from Auckland to Christchurch, and covered over 1000 km each way.
+The Steam Trek involved a round trip of 18 days from Auckland to Christchurch, and covered over 1,000 kms each way.
 It was organised by the Railway Enthusiasts Society and the Glenbrook Vintage Railway.

-The train left Auckland on 14 October with JA 1250 and GVR No.1 (WW 480) at the head, and a UC tank wagon, two high-side LC wagons, two ZAT wagons, four AA carriages, and an FM van.
-At Pukekohe, WW 480 was detached from the train due to an mechanical issue developing.
-The trek reached the South Island on 17 October, and arrived in Christchurch on 19 October.
+The train left Auckland on 14 October 1988 with JA 1250 and GVR No.1 (WW 480) at the head, and a UC tank wagon, two high-side LC wagons, two ZAT wagons, four yellow AA carriages, and an FM van.
+At Pukekohe junction, WW 480 was uncoupled from the train due to a mechanical issue developing.
+The steam trek reached the South Island on 17 October 1988, and arrived in Christchurch on 19 October 1988.

-The return journey began on 25 October, when JA 1250 travelled from Christchurch to Waipara, where the 'JA' was used on the Weka Pass Railway.
-The train left Waipara the day after, and arrived in Wellington on 28 October.
-The "Trek" train arrived back in Auckland on 31 October.
+The return journey began on 25 October 1988, when JA 1250 travelled from Christchurch to Waipara, where the 'JA' was used on the Weka Pass Railway.
+The train left Waipara the very next day after that, and arrived in Wellington on 28 October 1988.
+The "Steam Trek" train finally arrived back in Auckland station on 31 October 1988.

 The Cavalcade

-On Sunday, 23 October a cavalcade was held at the Christchurch Railway Station.
+On Sunday 23 October 1988, a cavalcade was held at the Christchurch Railway Station.
 Locomotives and rolling stock moved slowly along the third road as a large crowd watched.

 The list of locomotives and rolling stock involved in the cavalcade: